 Meet Our Providers

-Kaitlyn has a temporary license as an alcohol and drug counselor in the state of Minnesota.
+Kaitlyn is a licensed alcohol and drug counselor in the state of Minnesota.
 She completed her Bachelor’s degree in chemical dependency and community psychology, at St. Cloud State University.
 She has experience in both outpatient and residential treatment facilities, and has worked with adults and adolescents.
 Her expertise lies within group therapy, chemical dependency evaluations, and twelve step programs.
 Her approaches include motivational interviewing, client-centered, and cognitive behavioral therapy.
 Kaitlyn hopes to assist clients with reaching their goals in their sobriety.

 Abby Charlson-BS, LADC